-Once you have your pool installed you will want to make the landscaping around it attractive and this usually means a garden somewhere in the vicinity.
+Once you have your pool installed you will want to make the landscape design around it attractive and this usually means a garden somewhere in the vicinity.
 Not only will living plants soften the look of all that concrete, they will work with other components to create an area that is relaxing and beautiful.
 However, you do need to plan it all carefully and take care in choosing the plants.
 Here are some tips that will help you.

 Protect Your Pool